traitecoevo/saltbush/README.md

 *saltbush* processes drone imagery to calculate spectral diversity values as part of the assessment of the ‘spectral variability hypothesis’ or the ‘spectral-biodiversity relationship’.
-This was specifically implemented to connect with on-the-ground diversity as measured in the AusPlots project, so there are also functions to calculate on-the-ground diversity built on the [ausplotsR](https://github.com/ternaustralia/ausplotsR) and [vegan](https://github.com/vegandevs/vegan) packages.
+This was specifically implemented to connect *from-the-sky* diversity with *on-the-ground* diversity as measured in the AusPlots project.
+There are also functions to calculate on-the-ground diversity built on the [ausplotsR](https://github.com/ternaustralia/ausplotsR) and [vegan](https://github.com/vegandevs/vegan) packages.
 The statistical methods for connecting diversity sampled on the ground to diversity sampled from the sky are still developing.
-This package is aimed at making this methods development easier for researchers across the world.
+This package is aimed at making from-the-sky diversity methods development easier for researchers across the world.

 Specifically we have used this package in a test in the Australian arid zone.
 The results suggest that some of the methods below perform much